nexpy/nexpy/doc/source/pythongui.rst

               previously unlocked, its mode is automatically changed to read-only when the modification is detected.

+**Reload All**
+    Reloads all open NeXus files that have been modified by extermal processes.

 **Remove**
-    Removes the root item from the tree.
+    Removes the root item from the NeXpy tree.

     .. warning:: This will also remove the item with the same name from the shell.
 However, if it had previously been assigned to another variable with a different name, that variable will not be deleted.

+**Remove All**
+    Removes all items from the NeXpy tree.

 **Collapse Tree**
     Collapses all expanded items in the tree.

 **Import**
     Imports data from other formats.
 Some importers are provided with the NeXpy distribution, but others will be loaded from the user's ``~/.nexpy/readers`` directory.

     .. seealso:: `Importing NeXus Data`_